OnGridSystems/CATEd/README.md

 # OnGrid portal

 # Installation
-Start from cleau Ubuntu 16 LTS installation
+Start from clean Ubuntu 16 LTS installation

 If your system has no swap partition you should make swap file to avoid low memory conditions